Gastroesophageal Reflux Disease (GERD)

 • Helps reduce the size of meals they eat and the pressure on their stomachs.

-• Endoscopic surgery (endoluminal therapy) – Surgical tools are attached to the endoscope, which is inserted into the oesophagus via the mouth.
+• Endoscopic surgery (endoluminal therapy) – Surgical tools are attached to the endoscope, which is inserted into the oesophagus through the mouth.

-• A TIF device is attached to the endoscope, which allows the doctor to repair or re-create the LES such that it becomes a stronger barrier against acid reflux.
+• A TIF device is attached to the endoscope, which allows the doctor to repair or re-create the LOS such that it becomes a stronger barrier against acid reflux.

 What complications can arise if GERD is left untreated?

-Untreated GERD can lead to other complications such as oesophagitis, which is the inflammation of the oesophagus lining and will result in bleeding, ulcers and painful swallowing.
+Untreated GERD can lead to other complications, such as oesophagitis, which is the inflammation of the oesophagus lining.
+This may result in bleeding, ulcers and painful swallowing.

-Hence, if you suspect that you have GERD and are unable to resolve its symptoms with over-the-counter medications and lifestyle changes, do seek medical help.
+Hence, if you suspect that you have GERD and are unable to resolve its symptoms with over-the-counter medications and lifestyle changes, do seek medical attention from a gastroenterologist in Singapore.

 When should I contact a Gastroenterologist?

-If you experience GERD symptoms such as chronic acid reflux, please consult your Gastroenterologist.
-More importantly, keep a lookout for these symptoms:
+If you experience GERD symptoms such as chronic acid reflux, please consult your gastroenterologist, as they may be a sign that GERD complications have set in.
+More importantly, keep a lookout for the following symptoms:

 • Difficulty swallowing